SergeiShtepa/linux/Documentation/block/blksnap.rst

 an entire chunk is copied.
 Thus, a situation of rapid filling of the difference storage when writing data to a block device in small portions in random order is possible.
-This situation is possible in case of strong fragmentation of data on the file system.
+This situation is possible in case of strong fragmentation of data on the filesystem.
 But it must be borne in mind that with such data fragmentation, performance of systems usually degrades greatly.
 So, this problem does not occur on real servers, although it can easily be created by artificial tests.